 All you have to do is enter your postcode on the site’s home bill checker to find typical prices local to you.

-You might be paying for superfast internet, but it doesn’t mean that you are actually getting it – figures from Moneysavingsexpert.com shows that broadband providers only need to give 10% of customers the advertised speed.
+The things is, while you might be paying for superfast internet, that doesn’t mean that you are actually getting it – figures from Moneysavingsexpert.com shows that broadband providers only need to give 10% of customers the advertised speed.

 As it’s not just the provider that you choose that dictates internet speed — how close your home is to a phone exchange, the quality of the phone line and wiring, and number of people using the same provider locally will all affect it, for example.